steve02081504/ps12exe/docs/README_EN_US.md

 #_include_as_bytes <valuename> <file|url>
 ```

-Includes a file's content as a base64 string or byte array during preprocessing.
-The file's content itself isn't preprocessed.
+Includes a file's content as a base64 string or byte array at preprocessing time.
+The file content itself isn't preprocessed.

 Here's a simple packer example: